ASLeonard/pangenome_summer_school/slides/lecture_7.md

 **I**nternational **G**raph **G**enome **Sy**mposium (IGGSy) 2024:
 > We aren't sure yet.

-No real "panalogues" to N50, QV, USCOs, etc., because we have *nice theory* with *real biology*.
+No real "panalogues" to N50, QV, USCOs, etc., because we have mixed **real biology** into our metrics.

 ---